KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Routing-Article.md

 KeyboardKit therefore adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to route text to any other text field.

-👑 [KeyboardKit Pro][Pro] unlocks even more text routing utils, like a ``KeyboardTextField`` that automatically registers and unregisters as the input proxy when it gets and loses focus, to let you seemlessly provide text input-based features in your keyboard.
+👑 [KeyboardKit Pro][Pro] unlocks even more text routing utils, like a ``KeyboardTextField`` that automatically registers and unregisters as the input proxy when it gets and loses focus.
+Information about Pro features can be found at the end of this article.